 The creation of Showdown in the 1960s can be credited to Canada’s Joe Lewis, who wanted to establish a sport especially for visually impaired athletes that did not require the presence of sighted assistance.
 A fellow Canadian, Patrick York, helped Lewis refine the rules and together with feedback from other regions across the world, the sport has evolved to what it is today.
 Showdown is played by two players on a rectangular table with a centre board screen.
 The players are stationed behind either end of the short sides, also where the goal pockets are.
 The intention for a player is to bat the ball underneath the centre board screen into the goal pocket of the opponent.
 Each player wears protective eye wear that ensures the ball cannot be sighted.
 Points are awarded for various actions during a match.
 For any audience attending, cheering is only allowed after the referee has blown the whistle to help ensure players can clearly hear the ball.

-The International Blind Sports Association is based in Bonn, Germany, and oversees other sports for visually impaired athletes like Football, Goalball, Judo, Chess, Ninepin Bowling, Powerlifting and Tenpin Bowling.
+The International Blind Sports Federation oversees other sports for visually impaired athletes like Football, Goalball, Judo, Chess, Ninepin Bowling, Powerlifting and Tenpin Bowling.